maxortner01/simple-compiler-utility/README.md

 ## Why Use SCU

 I have found myself over the years growing increasingly resentful towards the tools out there used for compiling.
 Writing make files or cmake configurations for each project can be a total drag.
 Therefore, I wanted a utility that I can simply run in my project's directory and do all the heavy lifting.
 Another *very* important thing for me, is platform portability.
 Therefore, I strive to make this utility completely platform and compiler independent.

+## External Dependancies

+SCU uses no external dependancies that are located outside of the `src/headers` folder.
+It uses the header-only spdlog library, as well as the tinyxml2 library for parsing the xml-based project files.